-Multilevel auto-attendants include more complex VoIP features like customizable greetings and the ability to route calls to multiple phone numbers.
-Multilevel auto-attendants are helpful for larger organizations and call centers that deal with high call volumes.
-For more information on auto-attendants, including which VoIP systems offer the feature, check out our article on the best auto-attendant phone systems.
+However, many premium VoIP vendors also offer multilevel auto-attendants with features like customizable greetings or the ability to route to multiple numbers.
+This is ideal for more established teams with high call volumes.
+For more information on this feature, check out our guide to the best auto-attendant phone systems on the market today.

 2. Call Forwarding

 Call forwarding is a popular business telephony feature that makes sure your customer’s calls never go unanswered.
 When the feature is activated, inbound calls can be automatically redirected to another extension or phone number.
 It is a great option for business owners who want calls to minimize lost sales leads by redirecting calls to a mobile number when no one answers a desk phone.

 However, call forwarding does not ensure that a lead will never go to voicemail.
 This is why some businesses choose to use an answering service in addition to enabling this feature.
 You can learn more about this option by checking out our guide to the best answering services.

 Call hold and transfer are a core functionality found in most business telephony systems.
 In basic terms, it works by letting you place a caller on hold and sending them to another extension or phone number.
 Most services on the market offer this feature in some shape or form.
 To decide on which service is best for you, take a look at our guide to the best call management systems.

 4. Call Recording

 Call recording is a VoIP module that allows workers to record calls for training and reference purposes.
 Depending on the service, calls can either be recorded company-wide or on an individual, on-demand basis.
 Some solutions even offer cloud storage space so that you don’t have to use up valuable space on your own network.
 Call record is especially helpful in customer service or sales environments where it can be useful to save important conversations.
 However, the feature works even better when your system also offers HD voice calling.